IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 3. Separation of data plane and control plane:  high-frequency events incur minimal processing on the data-plane, whereas complicated configuration logic only happens on the control plane, and that is proportional to infrequent reconfiguration events.
 4. A tougher stance on separation of concerns in the backend side:  we choose to move expensive trace processing to an external process.
 5. A measure of backward compatibility with the previous logging system.
-6. Retaining the global namespace for all traces.
+6. Retaining a global namespace for all traces.

 ## Overview and terminology